4-Pyridone

 4-Pyridone is an organic compound with the formula C_{5}H_{4}NH(O).
 It is a colorless solid.
-The compound exists in equilibrium with a minor tautomer, pyridin-4-ol.

 Preparation

-4-Pyridone, and its derivatives, are prepared from 4-Pyrone and amines in protic solvents.
+4-Pyridone, and its derivatives, are prepared from 4-pyrone and amines in protic solvents.

+Tautomerism

+4-Pyridone exists a keto-enol tautomerism with its enol tautomer 4-hydroxypyridine.
+In solution, the keto tautomer is favoured, and the enol tautomer only becomes important in very dilute solutions or solutions of non-polar solvents.
+However, the enol tautomer is dominant in the gas phase.

+Derivatives

+Fluridone is an aquatic herbicide that contains a 4-pyridone subunit.